amplitude/amplitude-docs/content/collections/session-replay/en/session-replay-android-plugin.md

 ### Captured sessions contain limited information

-Session Replay requires that the Android SDK send `[Amplitude] Session Start` and `[Amplitude] Session End` events, at a minimum.
+Session Replay requires that the Android SDK send at least one event that includes Session Replay ID.
 If you instrument events outside of the Android SDK, Amplitude doesn't tag those events as part of the session replay.
 This means you can't use tools like Funnel, Segmentation, or Journeys charts to find session replays.
 You can find session replays with the User Sessions chart or through User Lookup.

 If you use a method other than the Android SDK to instrument your events, consider using the [Session Replay Standalone SDK for Android](/docs/session-replay/session-replay-android-standalone/).